About Bigtable backups

 - Storage utilization.
-You need enough storage space to keep your backup as it grows in size.
+You need enough storage space to keep your backups as they accumulate.
 Depending on your workload, you could have clusters of different sizes or with different disk usage.
 This may factor into which cluster you choose.

 - If you need to ensure that all replicated writes are included in a backup when you back up a table in an instance that uses replication, use a consistency token with your write requests.

 - Plan ahead what you will name the new table if you need to restore from a backup.
 The key point is to be prepared ahead of time so that you don't have to decide when you're dealing with a problem.